-Threading Machines Safety Warnings
+Threading Machine Safety Warnings

 - Keep floor dry and free of slippery materials such as oil.
-Slippery floors invite accidents. - Restrict access or barricade the area when work piece extends beyond machine to provide a minimum of one meter (3 feet) clearance from the work piece.
-Restricting access or barricading the work area around the work piece will reduce the risk of entanglement. - Do not wear gloves.
-Gloves may be entangled by the rotating pipe or machine parts leading to personal injury. - Do not use for other purposes such as drilling holes or turning winches.
-Other uses or modifying this machine for other applications may increase the risk of serious injury. - Secure machine to bench or stand.
+Slippery floors invite accidents. - Restrict access or barricade the area from bystanders when the workpiece extends beyond the machine to provide a minimum of one meter (three feet) clearance from the workpiece.
+Restricting access or barricading the work area around the workpiece will reduce the risk of entanglement. - Do not wear gloves.
+Gloves may be entangled by the rotating pipe or machine parts leading to personal injury. - Do not use the machine for other purposes such as drilling holes or turning winches.
+Other uses or modifying this machine for other applications may increase the risk of serious injury. - Secure the machine to a bench or stand.
 Support long heavy pipe with pipe supports.
 This practice will prevent the machine from tipping. - While operating the machine, stand on the side where the operator control switch is located.
 Operating the machine from this side eliminates need to reach over the machine. - Keep hands away from rotating pipe and fittings.
 Stop the machine before wiping pipe threads or screwing on fittings.
 Allow the machine to come to a complete stop before touching the pipe.
-This practice will reduce the chance of entanglement in rotating parts. - Do not use this machine to install or remove (make or break) fittings.
+This practice will reduce the risk of entanglement in rotating parts.

+- Do not use this machine to install or remove (make or break) fitting.
 This practice could lead to trapping, entanglement and loss of control. - Do not operate the machine without all covers properly installed.
-Exposing moving parts increases the probability of entanglement.

-- Do not use this machine if the foot switch is broken or missing.
-The foot switch provides safe control of the machine, such as shut-off in case of entanglement. - One person must control the work process, machine operation and foot switch.
+Exposing moving parts increases the probability of entanglement. - Do not use this machine if the foot switch is broken or missing.
+The foot switch provides safe control of the machine, such as emergency shutoff in case of entanglement. - One person must control the work process, machine operation and foot switch.
 Only the operator should be in the work area when the machine is running.
 This helps reduce the risk of injury. - Never reach into the machine front chuck or rear centering head.
 This will reduce the risk of entanglement. - Read and understand these instructions and the instructions and warnings for all equipment and materials being used before operating this tool to reduce the risk of serious personal injury.